Lafa0x9-Hackathon/sastosales-frontend/README.md

 Once your project is up and running, it’s important to understand its basic structure and main files.
 Here’s an overview:

 src/index.js: This file is the entry point of your React application.
-It imports the root component and renders it to the DOM. src/App.js: This file contains the root component of your application.
-You can start building your user interface in this component or create additional components and use them here. src/components/: This folder is where you can store your reusable components.
+It imports the root component and renders it to the DOM.<br>
+src/App.js: This file contains the root component of your application.
+You can start building your user interface in this component or create additional components and use them here.<br>
+src/components/: This folder is where you can store your reusable components.
 You can create subfolders to organize your components as needed.

 Step 5: Developing Your Application